Farnham Town Hall: History

 The first municipal building in the town was the Bailiff's Hall in The Borough which was built in red brick and completed in 1674.
-In the middle of the 19th century the local board of health decided to commission a new town hall and corn exchange: they site they chose was just to the south of the Bailiff's Hall on the corner with Castle Street and was occupied by a public house known as the Goat's Head.
+In the middle of the 19th century the local board of health decided to commission a new town hall and corn exchange: the site they chose was just to the south of the Bailiff's Hall on the corner with Castle Street and was occupied by a public house known as the Goat's Head.
 The new building was designed by Edward Wyndham Tarn in the Gothic style, was built with white bricks from Huntingdon and was officially opened on 15 March 1866.
 The entrance was in the centre bay on the Castle Street side: there were shops on the ground floor on the side facing The Borough and the building featured an 88 feet high clock tower with a belfry and a spire at the corner of the two streets.
 Internally, there was a market hall on the ground floor and an assembly room above; the interior of the building was decorated with terracotta supplied by John Blashfield.
+The borough council, which had not met for many years, was formally abolished under the Municipal Corporations Act 1883.